microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-concept-overview.md

 ## Approval and scheduling

 The deployment service simplifies reviewing, approving, scheduling, and deploying [content](/graph/api/resources/windowsupdates-catalogcontent) for a diverse device ecosystem.
-A [catalog](/graph/api/resources/windowsupdates-catalog) of content and [applicable content] exists to provide a view tailored for approvals, helping you focus on approval decisions that matter and avoiding the need to sort through deep lists of related updates.
-Once you choose an update to deploy, you can schedule deployments to start at a future time.
+A [catalog](/graph/api/resources/windowsupdates-catalog) of content and [applicable content] exists to provide a view tailored for approvals, helping you focus on approval decisions that matter without a need to sort through deep lists of related updates.
+After you choose an update to deploy, you can schedule deployments to start at a future time.

 ## Gradual rollout

 Stage deployments over a period of days or weeks by specifying [gradual rollout settings](/graph/api/resources/windowsupdates-gradualrolloutsettings).
 If you choose to deploy an update over a period of time, the deployment service automatically optimizes the order in which devices are offered updates.
-When possible, the service orders devices to ensure that a diversity of hardware and software assets are represented early in the deployment to minimize the number of devices that may encounter an unexpected update issue.
+When possible, the service orders devices to ensure that a diversity of hardware and software assets are represented early in the deployment, to minimize the number of devices that might encounter an unexpected update issue.

 ## Expedite